jabberjabberjabber/LLavaImageTagger/README.md

 * TinyDB for a plain-text readable JSON database to keep track of indexed files
 * xxhash for fast file hashing
-* exiftool-py to do the metadata stuff
+* pyexiftool to do the metadata stuff
 * requests for API calls
 * json-repair to fix mutilated JSON responses from brain-dead LLMs